MMBazel/SmallData-FireworksAI-Workshop/part-1-using-llms-101/Part1_UsingLLMs_README.md

 ## Relevant Concepts/Skills:
 By completing this task, you will:
 - Learn how to use Fireworks' API to interact with and query LLMs and multimodal models.
-- Understand the different types of models (text vs multimodal, chat vs completion).
 - Gain hands-on experience with building interactive apps using **Streamlit**.

+We'll also cover:
+- The different types of models (text vs multimodal).
+- The difference between chat vs completion models.
+- Some key parameters for text models versus visual-language models.

 ---